goldin2008/Note/ds.md

 ## DS
 ***Feature Selection*** is the process of selecting the attributes that can make the predicted variable more accurate or eliminating those attributes that are irrelevant and can decrease the model accuracy and quality.

+***Data Correlation*** is a way to understand the relationship between multiple variables and attributes in your dataset.
+Using Correlation, you can get some insights such as:
+- One or multiple attributes depend on another attribute or a cause for another attribute.
+- One or multiple attributes are associated with other attributes.
+So, why is correlation useful?
+- Correlation can help in predicting one attribute from another (Great way to impute missing values).
+- Correlation can (sometimes) indicate the presence of a causal relationship.
+- Correlation is used as a basic quantity for many modelling techniques

+***Multicollinearity*** happens when one predictor variable in a multiple regression model can be linearly predicted from the others with a high degree of accuracy.
+This can lead to skewed or misleading results.
+Luckily, decision trees and boosted trees algorithms are immune to multicollinearity by nature.
+When they decide to split, the tree will choose only one of the perfectly correlated features.
+However, other algorithms like Logistic Regression or Linear Regression are not immune to that problem and you should fix it before training the model.

 ### References